 - HR Management

-The above five metrics initiate issues that can avert impressive strategies of knowledge management using cognitive perspectives.
+The above five metrics initiate issues that can avert impressive strategies of advantages of knowledge management using cognitive perspectives.
 Now, what’s this term mean?

-It’s a cognitive system, in the form of human or virtual mode, having the responsibility to initiate or create a realistic model of KM.
+It’s a cognitive system, in the form of human or virtual mode, having the responsibility to initiate or create realistic knowledge management models.
 Once such model representations perform manipulation, the learning process comes into action.

 Nonaka and Takeuchi